citrusvanilla/tinyflux/docs/source/installing-tinyflux.rst

    $ pip install tinyflux

-You can also grab the latest development version from GitHub_.
-After downloading and unpacking it, you can install it using:
+The latest development version is hosted on GitHub_.
+After downloading, install using:

 .. code-block:: bash